sudtanj/pug-pdf/README.md

     $ node test/index.js

+or

+    $ npm run test

 ## Known Bugs

 * Uses temporary files, which rather spoils the whole point of using this as a stream transform.
+  I haven't managed to get the PhantomJS control script read from stdin and write to stdout yet.

 ## License